 Another unexpected opportunity presented itself in 2013 when the City of Brownsville asked us to submit a community development proposal utilizing a long-vacant building to benefit residents of the Buena Vida Neighborhood in downtown Brownsville.
 The positive reaction to our proposal and its amazing outcome have been nothing less than a dream come true.
 Now underway, it is known as the Stegman Building Restoration Project and described on our Brownsville Performing Arts Academy page.

 We're very proud and happy to be of service to the community.

 Of course we appreciate your good-will but we're grateful even more for your contributions and sponsorships.
 Leaders among those providing us with steadfast support have been the City of Brownsville, the National Endowment for the Arts, the Texas Commission on the Arts and a few private benefactors.

-One of the questions we are most often asked is: "How can I help?".
-Our quick reply is usually "Come to the show!" but, if you are able to contribute to our mission in a more significant manner, please do so.
+One of the questions we are most often asked is: "How can I help?"
+Our quick answer is usually "Come to the show!" but, if you can contribute to our mission in a more significant manner, please do so.
 We're anxiously awaiting your call or your e-mail.
 In the meantime, COME TO THE SHOW!

 To learn a bit more about BSPA and its mission, watch this short video that summarized our endeavors way back in 2009.
 Enjoy!